 - Developing new technology, critical evaluation and innovative studies

 - Nursing research

 During 2000–2014, we have published 840 papers in international journals and 146 in Finnish journals.
 We have also published 25 doctoral dissertations.
 We have achieved internationally acclaimed results, notably in paediatric orthopaedics, treatment and rehabilitation related to back diseases, and computer-assisted surgery.

 Click here for upcoming seminars in our training calendar.

 The idea of the Live gallery (in Finnish) is to bring high-quality art to unusual settings: to the everyday environment of healthcare clients and staff.
 The cafe at Orton has served as a stage for monthly changing art exhibitions ever since October 2001.

 The Gallery focuses strongly on Finnish modern art.
 Because of space restrictions we display mostly paintings, graphic art and photography, but some of the artists have also presented video installations, performances or sculptures.

 In 2004, on the sculptor Hannu Siren's initiative, the Orton Foundation sculpture park was erected next to the Gallery.
 Several well-known sculptors have chosen to display their art in this changing collection.

 Art can awaken feelings and memories and bring up discussion, joy and sometimes anger as well.
 The healing and harmonising effects of art and culture are well known.
 In addition to creating a pleasing atmosphere, the Gallery also promotes good health.
-The Finnish Cultural Foundation and the Arts Promotion Centre Finland, among others, have supported the exhibitions at the Orton Gallery.
+The Finnish Cultural Foundation and the Arts Promotion Centre Finland, among others, have supported the exhibitions at the Live Gallery.